openbmc/docs/sensor-architecture.md

 **Note**: The label shall comply with "Valid Object Paths" of [D-Bus Spec][3], that shall only contain the ASCII characters "[A-Z][a-z][0-9]_".

+**Hash definition**

+The hash value in the service name is used to give the service a unique and stable name.
+It is a decimal number that is obtained by hashing characteristics of the device it is monitoring.

 ## Development Details ##